High School Musical: The Musical: The Series: Premise

 At a fictionalized version of East High School in Salt Lake City, Utah, Miss Jenn begins work as the new drama teacher.
-The school holds significance as it is where the High School Musical films, a series of Disney Channel original movies were filmed.
+The school holds significance as it is where the High School Musical films, a series of Disney Channel original movies, were filmed.
 Miss Jenn was a former background cast member in the film, and the teacher decides to stage a performance of High School Musical: The Musical for her first winter theater production to celebrate the school's affiliation with the original film.
 The club members cast in High School Musical: The Musical learn to navigate their interpersonal relationships while overcoming the challenges of the rehearsal process.

-In the second season, the theater students of East High stage a production of Beauty and the Beast for the spring musical.
+During the second season, the theater students of East High stage a production of Beauty and the Beast for the spring musical.
 Miss Jenn leads the cast in an attempt to win a prestigious local student theater competition while facing off against their rival school, North High.
 The third season is set outside of the school year and features the students attending a summer theater camp in California, called Camp Shallow Lake.
 The campers prepare a stage production of Frozen while a documentary series about the rehearsal process is filmed over the summer.
-The theater students return to East High in the fourth season to stage a production based on the film High School Musical 3: Senior Year.
+The theater students return to East High in the fourth and final season to stage a production based on the film High School Musical 3: Senior Year.
 They later learn that a fictionalized film sequel entitled High School Musical 4: The Reunion is being filmed at the school, and that they will become extras in the film.